WillemJan/willemjan.github.io/_posts/2021/2021-09-27-iot-for-libraries.markdown

 To explore a wide range of possibilities I suggest getting a sensor-kit, something like this:
 ![Sensor kit example](https://raw.githubusercontent.com/WillemJan/willemjan.github.io/master/_posts/2021/sensor-kit.jpg)
+The average cost of these kind of kits are about € 15,-.

-Most of these sensor have been tested with MicroPython and tutorials on howto connect and operate these are widely available, as well as source code.
+Most of these sensor have been tested with MicroPython and tutorials on howto connect and operate these are widely available, as well as source code, and MicroPython itself has good online [documentation](https://docs.micropython.org/en/latest/)

 Microcontrollers
 ----------------